Frequently Asked Questions About Personal Injury Law

-If we are unable to recover any compensation for you, you won’t owe us a penny.
-Unfortunately, due to recent changes in the law which we opposed, if your claim is successful we are no longer able to make the defendant pay the whole of our fee.
+Levins offer their first hour for free for personal injury claims.
+If we take on your case but are unable to recover any compensation for you, you won’t owe us a penny.
+Unfortunately, due to recent changes in the law –which we opposed – if your claim is successful we are no longer able to make the defendant pay the whole of our fee.
 To compensate for this we have to take 10% of your compensation.

 We have fixed this percentage as low as we can and our deal compares favourably with the 25% taken by most firms.
 The reason we have chosen 10% as the figure is because the courts have recently ruled that compensation will be increased by this amount.
 In other words, under our deal you will receive as much compensation as you would have done under the old law.

 No. We are aware that some firms will pay a few hundred pounds to take on your claim.
 What they don’t tell you about on the advertisements is that they will only give you the money if your claim meets a list of conditions.
 If fault is disputed or your injuries are minor, you won’t receive a cash advance.

 We like to keep things simple.
 You get paid when we do.
 We believe that on average the cash advance another firm may offer will be outweighed by the extra compensation we can recover for you.
 If your injuries are serious and you have pressing financial needs, ask us about the possibility of interim payments.

 If your claim arises from a road traffic accident and the other driver is clearly at fault, we will generally be able to settle your claim within 3-4 months.
 If your claim is more complicated, it can take anywhere between 6 months and several years to bring the case to a successful conclusion.
 We will be able to provide you with more specific guidance at your first appointment.

 My child was injured in an accident.
 Can you help?

 Yes.
 We regularly represent children.
 We will require you or another adult to agree to act as your child’s “litigation friend”, which allows us to take our instructions from that person.